markeel/gdterm/README.md

 ## Help

-This is a brand new extension, so if you run into problems, create an issue.
+This is a brand new extension, so if you run into problems, create an issue, for general questions you can use the Discussions tab.

 ## Authors